To get the most affordable Cost of Colocation in Data Center, request a colocation quote.

-A data center is a specially constructed space created to store, power, cool, and link your IT infrastructure in an effective manner.
+A data centre is a specially constructed space created to store, power, cool, and link your IT infrastructure in an effective manner.

-Hosting your IT equipment (such as servers) outside of your premises and in a data center is known as colocation and is one of the numerous services that data centers offer.
+Hosting your IT equipment (such as servers) outside of your premises and in a data centre is known as colocation and is one of the numerous services that data centres offer.

-A large data center typically costs between $10 million and $25 million per year.
+A large data centre typically costs between $10 million and $25 million per year to run.
 Less than half of the budget goes on networking, continuous power supplies, disaster recovery, software, and hardware.

 Another significant portion goes on ongoing infrastructure and application maintenance.